Kaimodo/Screeps21_kAI3/README.md

 ## Info 4 JS2Flow

 JS2Flow throws some errors in the way i use it. i couldn't find out how to use it "correct".
 I start it via npm which executes a Powershell-Script.
 But basically it works.
-There is some error with "optional chaining" in flow2js. i tryed to install those plugins manualy but it won't work.
+There is some error with "optional chaining" in flow2js. i tried to install those plugins manually but it won't work.
 Well, this is thought to use with js not ts...

 ## Console Commands